-1. Obtain the relevant data!
-Go to CANSIM Table 253-0004 at the Statistics Canada web page at: http://www5.statcan.gc.ca/cansim/pick-choisir?id=2530004

-From there, go to the "Add/Remove data" tab, and under "Geography" add the Toronto and Montreal and Winnipeg options, and under "Time Frame" choose the year range from 1985 to 2014, and under "Homicides" be sure that the "Homicide rates per 100,000 population" option is checked.
+- 1. Obtain the relevant data!
+Go to CANSIM Table 253-0004 at the Statistics Canada web page at: http://www5.statcan.gc.ca/cansim/pick-choisir?id=2530004 From there, go to the "Add/Remove data" tab, and under "Geography" add the Toronto and Montreal and Winnipeg options, and under "Time Frame" choose the year range from 1986 to 2015, and under "Homicides" be sure that the "Homicide rates per 100,000 population" option is checked.
 Then click the "Apply" button (in Step 5 at the bottom) to retrieve the data.
-You should see, among others, a row for Toronto homicide rates (beginning with 2.24 in 1985, then 1.28 in 1986, etc., up to 1.38 in 2014), and rows for the Montreal and Winnipeg rates too.

-2. Read the data into R!
+You should see, among others, a row for Toronto homicide rates (beginning with 1.28 in 1986, 2.05 in 1987, etc., up to 1.35 in 2015), and rows for the Montreal and Winnipeg rates too. - 2.
+Read the data into R!
 Find a way to create three R vectors, one for each of the three cities.
-Each vector should be of length 30, and include the homicide rate for that city for each year 1985-2014.
-(This operation might be a bit "messy" - it is often tricky to get data from a web page into an R vector, so much so that it has a name: "data scraping".
-One method is to simply copy-and-paste the relevant rows into a file, and then fix them up as necessary (e.g. adding commas?) so they can be read into R. You could also try to use R's "read.table" method (with the "as.is" option set to TRUE), but that is tricky because the web page also includes lots of other items besides the table of data.
+Each vector should be of length 30, and include the homicide rate for that city for each year 1986-2015.
+(This operation might be a bit "messy" it is often tricky to get data from a web page into an R vector, and it has its own name: "data scraping".
+One method is to simply copy-and-paste the relevant rows into a file, and then fix them up as necessary (e.g. adding commas etc.) so they can be read into R. You could also try to use R's "read.table" method (with the "as.is" option set to TRUE), but that is tricky because the web page also includes lots of other items besides the table of data.
 Or you could try the "Download" tab at the top of the web page and see if those options help.
-Good luck!)

-3. Output your three R vectors, and check carefully to confirm that you have indeed read the data correctly into R. (Include these data values in the answers you hand in, either as vectors of numbers or as graphs.)
+Good luck!) - 3.
+Output your three R vectors, and check carefully to confirm that you have indeed read the data correctly into R. (Include these data values in the answers you hand in, either as vectors of numbers or as graphs.)